Celiashea/Women-Study-Abroad/README_en.md

 > Hope like-minded sisters can journey together!
 Both love and dreams should be win-win collaborations~

-**Give a ⭐ Star to show support!
+**Please ⭐ Star to show support!
 Star and follow so you won't get lost when you look for this repository later~**

 ## User Guide